gabriel951/my_work/others/README.md

 # Goal
 This folder contains additional materials.
-Currently, it has a subfolder to illustrate
+Currently, it has my [CV](https://github.com/gabriel951/my_work/blob/master/others/cv.pdf), a subfolder to illustrate
 [structured proofs](https://medium.com/@gabrielferreirasilva/why-we-need-structured-proofs-in-mathematics-34a3034f2f90)
 and a list of articles I have read and found interesting (see below).